Calls for Contributions: 2018

 If there is an important date in 2018 that intersects with your research get in touch with us at usso[at]baas.ac.uk with a 700-1200 word post.

 An important date can be the birthday or date of death of a person of note; a milestone anniversary of an event, historical moment, publication or show; a public holiday or annual observance, like black history month, international women’s day, labour day.

 - Professional Development

-As mentioned in last year’s AGM at the 2015 BAAS conference, we are also looking to publish more posts on professional development issues so if you think you could contribute a post on issues such as interviews, job applications, teaching, event organisation, public engagement and mentoring, then get in touch.
+At USSO we also publish posts on professional development issues, so if you would like to share your experience of interviews, job applications, teaching, event organisation, public engagement and mentoring, then get in touch.